crowdsourcing-class/crowdsourcing-class.github.io/final-project-part2.md

 ###Step 4: Implement a quality control module and an aggregation module

-Your repository should contain a src/ directory.
+Your repository <b>must contain a src/ directory</b>.
 It can be organized however best fits your system's architecture, but it should contain the following implementations.
 Make sure you state clearly in your README where to find each piece.

 * A simple, working version of <b>your quality control module</b>.
 This can be a simple majority vote, a 2nd pass HIT, or whatever.
 You should also describe what you'll need to do to improve it for the final version of your project.